Marqitos/example-kotlin-simple-chat-bot/README.md

 Pack up and let’s hit the road, my friend!

 ## What you'll learn

+Once you choose a project, we'll provide you with a study plan that includes all the necessary topics from your course to get it built.
+Here’s what awaits you:

 ### Stage (1/5): Chatty Bot welcomes you